crowold/crowold.github.io/_projects/complexity.md

 <i>With Martin Gädecke & Zachary Van Winkle<i>

+>Empirical research has demonstrated a negative association between parental union dissolution or the number of family transitions and children’s educational outcomes.
+However, there is a tension regarding the most appropriate measures to reflect family complexity, and recent studies call for broader measures.
+We propose more comprehensive measures than those utilized in previous studies.
+Applying diverse theoretical perspectives to dynamic sequence complexity indices we first conceptualise a multitude of measures, each focusing on a distinct notion of family complexity, and explore how family complexity evolves over children’s school career.
+Secondly, we examine the relationship between family complexity and educational outcomes by applying fixed-effects regression models.
+We utilise the distinct sequence complexity indices as the primary covariate, with the objective of comparing their efficacy with the common measures.
+The result will elucidate whether it is union dissolution  itself that impacts children’s outcomes or whether other facets of family complexity are more important.

 **Family Environments and Children's Mental Health: A Holistic Examination Across Five Perspectives**

 <i>With Lauren Bishop, Philipp Dierker, Martin Gädecke, Zachary Van Winkle, Pekka Martikainen, Liina Junna<i>

+> Family life has a crucial impact on children's wellbeing.
+Studies often rely on single events like union dissolution or the number of transitions or family structure types.
+However, recent literature calls for more comprehensive approaches that capture the complex and dynamic nature of family environments.
+Using Finnish population data, we address this need by applying a recently developed conceptualization of family complexity to five distinct dimension of family lives: parental partnership states, sibling complexity, parental family structure, other adult’s household structure, and residential moves.
+This enables us to disentangle how distinct concepts of family complexity differ across different dimensions of family lives across the childhood.
+Preliminary results show that family complexity differ largely across socioeconomic background of children, and the temporal dynamics and levels of the gaps differ across family dimensions and complexity measures.
+As next step we include the family measures complexity in individual Fixed-Effects models to assess the impact of different complexity facets of different family dimensions on children’s mental health.